 “Honey, I have news,” is how the conversation always starts.
-But the hard part is when news of a move that involves an unaccompanied tour follows.
-In the Army, the most common unaccompanied tour destination is Korea, but more and more military families are making the decision not to follow their service member to the next place, for a variety of reasons.
+But the hard part is when news of a military move involves an unaccompanied tour.
+In the Army, the most common unaccompanied tour destination is Korea.
+More and more military families make the decision not to follow their spouse for a variety of reasons.

-What are the Options?
+What are my options?

-Should I Stay or Should I Go Now?
+Should I stay or should I go now?

 Another third would PCS to the next place, get settled and keep on living.
-“After living this life for 17 years and having school-aged kids, I think it’s easier just to go get the girls settled into their new schools and save them from any further moves,” Crystal explained.
+“After living this life for 17 years and having school-aged kids, I think it’s easier just to get the girls settled into their new schools and save them from any further moves,” Crystal explained.

 The final third would move back home to live with or be close to their family.
 Like Tracy mentioned, giving children the opportunity to live close to their extended family is something that happens so rarely, it’s hard to turn it down.
-Karin did just that when her husband went to Korea, “I moved back home and rented a house near my parents and in-laws, the boys were 3, 3, and 8.”
+Karin did just that when her husband went to Korea, “I moved back home and rented a house near my parents and in-laws.
+The boys were 3, 3, and 8.”